eformat/redis-ha/README.md

 For a recommended setup that can resist more failures, set the replicas to 5 (default) for Redis and Sentinel.

 >
+> With 3 sentinels, a maximum of 1 can go down for a failover begin.
+>
 > With 5 or 6 sentinels, a maximum of 2 can go down for a failover begin.
 >